Sim007/vbRabbitMQJS/readmeDockerCompose.md

 docker-compose added a docker network so we can use this network to send messages.

-Find the name of the bridge network (something with "rabbitmq":
+Find the name of the bridge network (something rabbitmq) with:
 ```
 docker network ls
 ```